 Comprehensive Guide to Deposit Insurance Coverage

 The FDIC announced the availability of a new large-print version of its deposit insurance coverage guide.
 This provides many examples of how to insure over $250,000.
-One example on page 33 shows how a couple with two children can insure $3 million in deposits at one bank.
+One example on page 24 shows how a family can insure over $3 million in deposits at one bank.

 If you want even more details, you may want to review the guide that's designed for bankers.
 It's called the FDIC Comprehensive Seminar on Deposit Insurance Coverage For Bankers.
 I reviewed this guide and showed how it's easy to insure $1.25 million at one bank in my post Maximizing Your FDIC Coverage with Beneficiaries.